-Case Study on Calculating Current Tax, Identifying Recognition Traps From Phantom Income, Detailing Informational Reporting
+Calculating Current Tax, Revenue Procedure 2020-17, Detailing Informational Reporting

-This webinar will provide tax advisers with a comprehensive guide to understanding the reporting requirements of U.S. taxpayers with beneficial interests in foreign/non-U.S. retirement accounts, including pensions, annuities and social security equivalents.
-The panel will discuss how to identify, classify and calculate potential US tax exposures and reporting obligations arising from such foreign plans and detail the informational reporting requirements.
+This webinar will provide tax advisers with a comprehensive guide to understanding the reporting requirements of U.S. taxpayers with beneficial interests in foreign/non-U.S. retirement accounts, including pensions, annuities, social security equivalents, and recent relief exempting specific trusts from filing Forms 3520 and 3520-A. The panel will discuss how to identify, classify, and calculate potential U.S. tax exposures and reporting obligations arising from such foreign plans and detail the informational reporting requirements.
 The event will contain illustrations in the form of a case study showing reporting from hypothetical foreign-based pensions and social security-type accounts.

 - Differentiation between most foreign plans and U.S. "qualified plans"

 - Case study and illustrations

 The panel will discuss these and other critical topics:

 - What are the reporting requirements for U.S. taxpayers participating in foreign retirement accounts?